 THIS NOTICE DESCRIBES HOW PSYCHOLOGICAL AND MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-This notice describes how I handle information about you—how I use this information here in the office, how I might share it with other professionals and organizations, and how you can have access to it.
+Introduction: This notice describes how I handle information about you—how I use this information here in the office, how I might share it with other professionals and organizations, and how you can have access to it.
 It is important for you to understand these policies so that you can make the best decisions for you and your family about your personal health information.
 I am also required to tell you about this because of the privacy regulations of a federal law, the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Each time you visit any health care provider, information is collected about your physical and mental health.
 The information is called, according to HIPAA, Protected Health Information (PHI).
 This information goes into your healthcare record in my office.
 This information is likely to include the following:

 - Your past history: childhood, school, work and marital history